 - licence issued and sent electronically to the/a licensee

-The chart below shows the typical time it takes to perform the technical assessment of a licence application.
+The following chart shows the typical timelines to perform these steps and to issue a licence.
 The timelines assume that the application received was complete, and that no further clarification was needed on the information submitted.
 If the CNSC receives an incomplete application, the processing time will restart from the date the updated information is obtained.

 Under section 37 of the NSCA, the Commission has delegated signing authority of licences issued under the Class II Nuclear Facilities and Prescribed Equipment Regulations to designated officers, who make most licensing and compliance decisions regarding Class II facilities.
 If a licensee or applicant disagrees with a decision, they have the opportunity to be heard by the designated officer and, if necessary, by the Commission.